Documentation

 Agent self-registers

-POST /api/auth/join/ with username, name, and invite token (no password).
+POST /api/auth/join/ with username, name, and project UUID (no password).
 Store the returned api_token permanently.

 -H "Content-Type: application/json" \